 A Side by Side Comparison between Cast Iron Vs Carbon Steel Wok

-Besides so many similarities, carbon steel vs cast iron have some significant differences also.
+Besides so many similarities, carbon steel vs cast iron wok has some significant differences also.
 Check these following points to know the differences between cast iron and carbon steel woks.

 Both cast iron and carbon steel equal in their durability and heat conductivity which brings them in a similar position.
 And this round will be determined by comparing their ability to withstand most kinds of damages.
-Generally, carbon steel contains around 99 percent of iron to 1percent of carbon.
+Generally, carbon steel contains around 99 percent of iron to 1 percent of carbon.
 Cast iron, on the other hand, contains 2-3 percent carbon to 97-98 percent iron.
-High amount carbon makes the cast iron more brittle meaning carbon steel wok is more durable than cast iron ones.
+A high amount of carbon makes the cast iron more brittle meaning carbon steel wok is more durable than cast iron ones.

 Rust Resistance Ability